AAAAI CME Mission Statement

 2. The content areas of the AAAAI’s CME program include any topic within the research, clinical, or administrative domains of allergic or immunologic diseases that impacts the study or practice of the specialty.

-3. The target audience for the AAAAI’s CME program includes allergist/immunologists, specialty and primary care physicians, and allied health professionals.
+3. The target audience for the AAAAI’s CME program includes allergist/immunologists, related specialty physicians, and primary care physicians, as well as nurses, nurse practitioners, physician assistants, and other allied health professionals.

 4. The types of activities included as part of the AAAAI’s CME program include: a national Annual Meeting; regional, local, and other live conferences; and an array of written, audio, video, and multimedia enduring materials utilizing a variety of traditional and emerging information technology formats.
 The AAAAI supports the concept of establishing joint providership relationships with organizations whose goals are compatible with those listed in this Mission Statement.